-The Trust Principles were created in 1941, in the midst of World War II, in agreement with the Newspaper Publishers Association and the Reuters shareholders at the time.
-The Principles imposed obligations on Reuters and its employees to act at all times with integrity, independence and freedom from bias and fortified them in carrying out the difficult and delicate tasks with which they were faced.
+The Trust Principles were created in 1941, in the midst of World War II, in agreement with The Newspaper Proprietors Association Limited and The Press Association Limited (being the Reuters shareholders at that time).
+The Trust Principles imposed obligations on Reuters and its employees to act at all times with integrity, independence, and freedom from bias.

-The charter documents of Thomson Reuters Corporation require Thomson Reuters Directors, in the performance of their duties, to have due regard to the Trust Principles, by the proper exercise of their powers and in accordance with their other duties as Directors.
+Thomson Reuters itself is obliged and committed to apply the Trust Principles to its operations.
+The charter documents of Thomson Reuters Corporation include provisions to safeguard the Trust Principles as they apply to the Thomson Reuters business and require Thomson Reuters Directors, in the performance of their duties, to have due regard to the Trust Principles, by the proper exercise of their powers and in accordance with their other duties as Directors.

 The Trust Principles are:

-- That Thomson Reuters shall at no time pass into the hands of any one interest, group or faction;
+- That Reuters shall at no time pass into the hands of any one interest, group, or faction;

-- That Thomson Reuters shall supply unbiased and reliable news services to newspapers, news agencies, broadcasters and other media subscribers and to businesses governments, institutions, individuals and others with whom Thomson Reuters has or may have contracts;
+- That Reuters shall supply unbiased and reliable news services to newspapers, news agencies, broadcasters, and other media subscribers and to businesses, governments, institutions, individuals, and others with whom Reuters has or may have contracts;

 - That Thomson Reuters shall pay due regard to the many interests which it serves in addition to those of the media; and

-- That no effort shall be spared to expand, develop and adapt the news and other services and products so as to maintain its leading position in the international news and information business.
+- That no effort shall be spared to expand, develop, and adapt the news and other services and products of Thomson Reuters so as to maintain its leading position in the international news and information business

 Thomson Reuters Founders Share Company was established in 1984 when Reuters became a public company.
-The Directors of Thomson Reuters Founders Share Company have a duty to ensure, to the extent possible, that the Trust Principles are complied with.
+The directors of Thomson Reuters Founders Share Company (known as ‘Trustees’) have a duty to ensure, to the extent possible, that the Trust Principles are complied with.

-The number of Directors has to be at least 14 and not more than 18.
-Directors have a minimum of two meetings per year, and receive reports on our activities in the different fields in which we operate.
-The Directors meet with both the Thomson Reuters Board and representatives of senior management.
+The number of Trustees has to be at least 14 and not more than 18.
+Trustees have a minimum of two meetings per year, and receive reports on our activities in the different fields in which we operate (including Reuters news).
+The Trustees meet with both the Thomson Reuters Board and representatives of senior management.
 Through Thomson Reuters Founders Share Company's Chairman, regular contact is maintained with our company.
 The relationship is one of trust and confidence.

 Independence of Thomson Reuters